mmoedt/url-lookup-service/README.md

 `GET /v1/urlinfo/{resource_url_with_query_string}`

-and returns a response indicatig whether the URL is safe or not.
+and returns a response indicating whether the URL is safe or not.
+The response is JSON formatted, and uses the value 'safe' with a boolean result to indicate whether the URL is safe or not.
+(There may be other values, which can be ignored.)

+For example, the output would simply be:
+`{"safe":true}`
+or
+`{"safe":false}`

 # Instructions